 Hunt Area Descriptions

-Tule Lake Refuge is divided into different areas which include both free roam areas and spaced blind areas which require hunters to check in.
+Tule Lake Refuge is divided into different areas which include both free roam areas and spaced-blind areas.
+Spaced-blind areas require hunters to check in daily.

-Lower Klamath Refuge is comprised of free roam fields and marshes as well as 7 first-come, first-served blinds; there are no spaced blind areas that require hunters to check in.
+Lower Klamath Refuge is comprised of free roam fields and marshes as well as 7 first-come, first-served blinds; blind areas do not require hunters to check in.

 Upper Klamath Refuge is mainly a boat in area composed of open water and wetland habitat.